Amanda Gorman and the Art of Being Unfinished and Imperfect

 COPING KIT ⛱️

-We’re heading toward the first anniversary of the first stay-at-home orders wrought by the coronavirus pandemic, and for those without nearby family, it’s been tough.
+We’re heading toward the first anniversary of the stay-at-home orders wrought by the coronavirus pandemic, and for those without nearby family, it’s been tough.
 And it’s not over yet, so here are a few thoughts on dealing with isolation:

-How to Combat Pandemic Loneliness From calling a friend on the old-fashioned telephone, to helping a stranger or walking outside and finding opportunities for ad-hoc pubic interactions, social connections are essential for your help.
+How to Combat Pandemic Loneliness From making an old-fashioned voice call to a friend, to helping a stranger or walking outside and finding opportunities for ad-hoc interactions in the neighborhood or town, maintaining social connections is essential for mental health.

 Loneliness Is a Modern Invention.
 How understanding that history can help us get through this pandemic.